The Feminist Killjoys Reading Group met every last Saturday of the month on Darug land in Blacktown throughout 2019.

 You can also read more about the Feminist Killjoys Reading Group via their zine here.

-Throughout 2019, we’re supporting a number of diverse projects from young people and emerging practitioners as part of the Young Residents Program.
+Throughout 2019, we supported a number of diverse projects from young people and emerging practitioners as part of the Young Residents Program.
 All artists have strong voices and sharp insights into contemporary practice and cultural representation, and their collective talents include literature, performance, live art, film and community practice.
 Feminist Killjoys Reading Group is part of the Young Residents Program.

 Western Sydney University is the Young Residents Program founding partner.
 The program is made possible through the generous support of the Crown Resorts Foundation and Packer Family Foundation.